This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen to my body during puberty?

-- Face and skin changes: During puberty, your skin gets more oily and you may get acne (pimples).
+- Face and skin changes include oily skin and acne (pimples).
 Acne affects nearly every teenager and many young adults.
 You may get acne on your back, chest, and neck.
-Talk to your caregiver about ways to control acne.
+Talk to your healthcare provider about ways to control acne.
 Keep your skin clean so that oil and dirt cannot build up and make your acne worse:

 - Wash off sweat, especially after you exercise.

-- Growth spurts: You may grow 4 or more inches taller in a year.
+- Growth spurts may cause you to grow 4 or more inches taller in a year.
 Some boys have one big growth spurt.
 Others have several smaller growth spurts.
 Your feet and hands will grow longer and wider.
 Your feet and hands may grow faster or finish growing before you see other puberty changes.
 Your arms and legs may grow longer and faster, causing your chest and waist to look short.
 Over time, your body will even out.

-- Change in body shape: Your chest may become broader.
-You will become stronger, more coordinated, and muscular during puberty.
+- Changes in body shape include a broader chest and more muscles.
+You may become stronger, more coordinated, and muscular during puberty.
+Your penis and testicles may increase in size.
 Your breasts may have some swelling, and they may feel tender.
 This is normal.
 The swelling and tenderness will go away by the time puberty is over.
 You may gain 30 or more pounds during puberty.
-If you feel you are gaining too much weight, talk to a caregiver.
+If you feel you are gaining too much weight, talk to a healthcare provider.
 Some weight gain during puberty is needed for normal growth.
 Eat healthy foods and exercise regularly to help you stay at the right weight for your size.

-- Voice changes: Your voice may start to crack or sound different.
+- Voice changes mean your voice may start to crack or sound different.
 This happens as your larynx (voice box) and your vocal cords grow.
 When they are finished growing, you will have a lower, deeper adult voice.

-- Body odor: Body odor is a problem for everyone going through puberty.
-This is caused by changes in your hormones.
+- Body odor is caused by changes in your hormones.
 Since your skin glands are growing, you may find that you sweat more.
 To get rid of or help prevent body odor, take a bath or shower every day.
-Use deodorant on your armpits each day.
+Use deodorant on your armpits every day.
 Wear clean clothes that do not have the smell of body odor on them.

 What are some other changes that I will go through during puberty?

-- Erections: During puberty, you will have unexpected erections.
+- Erections may be unexpected.
 Erections are caused by blood flowing quickly into your penis.
 Erections may happen because you have sexual thoughts, but they may happen for no reason.
 You will also wake up with erections.
 This is a normal part of puberty that happens to all boys.

-- Nocturnal emissions: You may also have nocturnal emissions (wet dreams).
-Wet dreams happen at night while you are sleeping.
+- Nocturnal emissions (wet dreams) happen at night while you are sleeping.
 You get an erection and ejaculate without realizing it.
 Ejaculation is when semen rushes out of your penis.
 When this happens, you will wake up with wet clothing and a wet bed.
 Even though this may surprise or embarrass you, wet dreams are very normal.
 You cannot control wet dreams.
 They will decrease as you go through puberty and should stop by the time puberty is over.

 How will I feel during puberty?

-- Different thoughts and emotions: You may feel confused or awkward.
+- You may have many thoughts and emotions.
+You may feel confused or awkward.
 You may get upset or mad at friends or family very easily.
 You may be moody without understanding why.
 This is caused by changes in hormones, and it is normal.
-However, if you are very sad all the time for more than 1 week, talk to someone.
+If you are very sad all the time for more than 1 week, talk to someone.
 You may be depressed and need help.
-Talk to a parent, friend, teacher, counselor, youth leader, or your caregiver.
-There are many adults who care about your feelings and may be able to help you.
+Talk to a parent, friend, teacher, counselor, youth leader, or your healthcare provider.
+Many adults care about your feelings and may be able to help you.

-- Uncomfortable with your body: You may be embarrassed easily.
+- You may feel uncomfortable with your body.
+You may be embarrassed easily.
 You may sometimes feel unhappy or uncomfortable with the way you look.
 This may be true especially if you have friends who are developing slower or faster than you.
 Remember that not everybody goes through puberty at the same time or in the same way.

-- Changes in relationships: Your relationship with your family members may change.
+- You may have changes in relationships.
+Your relationship with your family members may change.
 You may want to spend most of your time with friends instead of family members.
 You may feel like your parents do not know what you are going through during puberty.
 This is normal.
 It may be helpful to tell your parents how you are feeling so you can talk about it.